fadialzammar/verilator-tutorials/Introduction/README.md

 ### MacOS

-Verilator supports MacOS, but I personally cannot confirm that these steps will all work as expected.
-If you'd like to try using Verilator natively on MacOS, you can install the Homebrew package manager by running the following in Terminal:
+Verilator supports macOS, but I personally cannot confirm that these steps will all work as expected.
+If you'd like to try using Verilator natively on macOS, you can install the Homebrew package manager by running the following in Terminal:

 ```sh
 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"